rajsekharde/ci-cd-test/README.md

 - Pushes the newly built Docker image to Docker Hub

 This automates the process of validating the application and generating a deployable container image for every code change.

+# CD Pipeline

+CD (Continuous Deployment / Continuous Delivery) pipeline: Automates the process of updating the running application after CI succeeds.

+In this project, the goal of CD is:
+- New code pushed
+- CI builds & pushes Docker image
+- Server automatically pulls latest image
+- Containers restart with new version

+So instead of manually SSHing into the EC2 instance and running Docker commands, GitHub Actions does it automatically.

 ## API